kumarichaa/Setup-opensource/simulation/UERANSIM/README.md

 If all configuration is applied correctly, then the UE and gNB should successfully connect with the core, and logs will be shown accordingly.

 For more information attached wireshark packets also captured_pcap folder

+Note:
+    I completed the integration of open-source tools for learning purposes, primarily using official documentation from Open5GS and UERANSIM.